top of page

 Release Date: 09/17/25.

 Spin-off shows live on the precarious edge, balancing justifying their existence and identity while not straying too far from the familiar source.
-The first season of Gen V, the spinoff to the wildly popular and often polarizing show The Boys, aired two years ago.
-As an offshoot of the core Prime Video flagship series, Gen V stood well on its own two feet.
+The first season of Gen V, the spinoff to the wildly popular and often polarizing show The Boys, premiered two years ago.
+As an offshoot of the core Amazon Prime flagship series, Gen V stood well on its own two feet, receiving glowing endorsements from the audience.
 Serving as a placeholder between seasons 3 and 4 of The Boys, this show introduced new characters and plots, while sprinkling in familiar faces to seamlessly bind the two worlds together.
-Season 2 of Gen V has arrived, still fitting in the pocket of The Boys universe, while still confidently standing apart.
+Season 2 of Gen V has arrived, still fitting in the pocket of The Boys universe, while confidently standing apart.

-At the end of the first season, we learned that all students were admitted to their school, Godolkin University, or God U, due to being test subjects from the corporate superpower, Vought International, to weed out the most promising and popular.
-Compound V, the super-sized MacGuffin and what drove the plot in The Boys, carried over into Gen V. The students learning that they, in fact, were not special creations, but lab rats, injected with Compound V at infancy, yielding wild and often dangerous superpowers.
-The apocalyptic threat of the supe-killing virus was an effective, if not simple, device.
+At the end of season one, we learned that all students were admitted to their school, Godolkin University, or God U, due to being Compound V test subjects.
+The corporate superpower, Vought International, using the school to weed out the best and brightest.
+Compound V, the super-sized MacGuffin that drove the plot in The Boys, carried over into Gen V. The students learning that they, in fact, were not special creations, but lab rats, injected with Compound V at infancy, yielding wild and often dangerous superpowers.
+The apocalyptic threat of the supe-killing virus was an effective, if not simple, device from last season.

-Season 2 of Gen V pivots away from the whimsy of God U à la Hogwarts and becomes a breeding ground for hatred and superhero (or supe, if you like) exceptionalism.
-Every student is vectored toward some career aspiration (fine arts, marketing), with a select few being chosen for a pipeline to compete for a seat at the table of The Seven.
+Season 2 of Gen V pivots away from the whimsy of God U and becomes a breeding ground for hatred and superhero (or supe, if you like) exceptionalism.
+Every student is vectored toward some career aspiration (fine arts, marketing), with a select few being pipelined to compete for a seat at the table of The Seven.
 All these trajectories are manipulated by social media branding and recognition.
+The bottom line always comes first.

 There is a war coming, so says the new God U Dean Cipher (Hamish Linklater).
-Now that Homelander has become the de facto leader of Vought (and soon America, likely), the class warfare between humans and supes is bubbling under the surface.
+Now that Homelander has become the de facto leader of Vought, the class warfare between humans and supes is cracking through the surface.
 Dean Cipher intends to cull the herd, as he says, and cultivate an army of supes before it’s too late.

 Jazz Sinclair returns as Marie Moreau, the series lead whose superpower is hemokinesis (blood manipulation).
 She and her friends, Emma “Little Cricket” Meyer (Lizze Broadway), Cate (Maddie Phillips), Sam Riordan (Asa Germann), and Jordan (London Thor and Derek Luh) reassemble after being shuttled away and imprisoned at the end of season one.
 They work with Polarity (Sean Patrick Thomas), a retired, alcoholic supe, still grieving over the loss of his son and friend to the group, Andre.